makeabilitylab/physcomp/electronics/index.md

 ## [Lesson 2: Circuit Schematics](schematics.md)

 Introduces a visual language for describing circuits called [circuit schematics](schematics.md), which are used in component datasheets, CAD programs (*e.g.,* circuit simulators, PCB layout software), and circuit analyses.
+Also includes an activity using [Fritzing](https://fritzing.org/) to build your own schematics.

 ## [Lesson 3: Ohm's Law](ohms-law.md)